Thertzlor/Revenant/wiki/_Advanced_Lua_integration.md

 Although Revenant mostly aims at cutting out the need for lua programming, it would be a shame to disadvantage people with lua skills.
-The framework offers multiple of ways of integrating custom addition with its general event processing logic.
+The framework offers multiple of ways of integrating custom additions with its general event processing logic.
 # Accessing the Revenant class inside a Profile
 For anyone implementing their own logic within their profiles Revenant exposes a multitude of modules and functions that should help communicating with the logitech lua API and the inner logic of the framework itself.
 Accessing Revenant from your profile is easy: